 That works to increase access for Collaborative Divorce

-In the major regions of Alberta
+In the principal regions of Alberta

 Among couples who want to manage the loss of control over their divorce

-To minimize the financial and emotional costs while still protecting their interests, including children, assets and businesses
+To minimize the financial and emotional costs while still protecting their interests, including children, assets, and businesses

 They seek a respectful, efficient choice instead of divorce litigation.

-For couples who want to manage the loss of control over their divorce, the Collaborative Divorce Alberta Association members help divorcing and family law clients to minimize the financial and emotional costs of divorce while still protecting their interests, including children, assets and businesses.
+For couples who want to manage the loss of control over their divorce, the Collaborative Divorce Alberta Association members help divorcing and family law clients in Alberta to minimize the financial and emotional costs of divorce while still protecting their interests, including children, assets and businesses.

 Collaborative Divorce is a respectful, efficient and secure alternative to divorce litigation or non-lawyer supported divorce franchises.
 A divorce settlement reached through the Collaborative process is often called a “good divorce”.

 Collaborative Divorce Alberta Association helps clients:

-The Collaborative Divorce Alberta Association (CDAA) is a province-wide association which strives to advance Collaborative Practice in Alberta.
+The Collaborative Divorce Alberta Association (CDAA) is a province-wide association which strives to advance the Collaborative Practice in Alberta.
 Each major region within the province has an established local practice group with its membership being Collaborative professionals practicing within that area.
 Each practice group has designated a member to sit on the Board of CDAA to ensure that its regional interests are being met.

 Members of CDAA put the priorities of clients first and align around the following attributes:

-Collaborative Divorce places the outcome of divorce in the hands of the couple and their collaborative professionals, not a court official who often has no past experience in family law and dispute resolution.
+Collaborative Divorce places the outcome of the divorce in the hands of the couple and their collaborative professionals, not a court official who often has no past experience in family law and dispute resolution.
 Because the parties maintain control over their decisions, they can exercise more creativity in their solutions that a court-imposed settlement might provide.
 Collaborative Divorce recognizes the unique circumstances of each couple and their children, rather than relying on a formulaic approach.